Medical Journal Digest

 What The Monday Clinical Brief offers

-Every Monday morning, we send you five of the most important peer-reviewed papers published in your specialty that week.
+Every Monday morning, we send you every new peer-reviewed paper published that week in the five highest-impact journals in your specialty.
 Plain-language summaries.
 Links to the originals.
 Nothing else.

 We cover 31 specialties.
 We do the curation.
 You stay current.